OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

     ..
 Pro Tip::

-      If cluster completes and still showing as still part of a cluster you can manually set it on each node individually with the following commands: *cd /homes/nutanix*
+      If cluster completes and still showing as still part of a cluster you can manually set it on each node individually with the following commands:
+      *cd /homes/nutanix*
+      *touch .node_unconfigure*
+      *genesis restart*

+    - e. **“exit”** to exit the CVM and go back to AHV prompt for next lab